GroupApp Review – Is This A Good Community Platform?

 They offer a variety of product types that you can sell besides courses and community memberships.
 You can sell access to individual channels, access to events, digital downloads, audio and video from your library.

-The course builder is a little bit confusing the first time you use it and doesn’t show a live preview but after you get your course up you’ll get the hang of it.
-It’s also quite flexible with the access and visibility settings so you can sell your course to just about anyone even if they’re not a part of your community.
+The course builder is a little bit confusing the first time you use it and doesn’t show a live preview, but after you get your first course up you’ll get the hang of it.
+It’s also quite flexible with the access and visibility settings so you can sell your course to just about anyone, even if they’re not a part of your community.

 Leave a Reply